AM1007/AM1007/README.md

 - Web applications from concept to deployment
 - Clear user flows that reduce friction and mistakes
 - Frontend systems built with React and Next.js
-- Backend functionality and REST API integrations
 - Workflow automation for repetitive business processes
-- Fast prototyping without sacrificing maintainability
+- Rapid prototyping with a clear path to production

 ---